COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving

 \subsection{Introduction}

-We defined multi-source domain generalization in the introduction as the strategy that revolves around using several different datasets at training time in order to increase robustness.
-Furthermore, in Section II, we provided several examples of existing strategies to perform it in 2D, and the lack of 3D methods.
-Finally, in Section III, we describe a means of leveraging any autonomous driving datasets simultaneously.
+In the introduction, we defined multi-source domain generalization as a strategy that uses several different datasets at training time to increase robustness.
+Furthermore, in Section II, we provided several examples of existing strategies to perform it in 2D and the lack of 3D methods.
+Finally, in Section III, we described a means of leveraging autonomous driving datasets simultaneously.

 In this section, we apply COLA to propose a multi-source domain generalization strategy called COLA-DG for 3D semantic segmentation in autonomous driving.
-We expect COLA-DG to improve performances compared to single-source learning, as the COLA set we propose displays a very varied datasets in scenes and acquisition sensors.
+We expect COLA-DG to improve performances compared to single-source learning, as the COLA set we propose displays varied datasets in scenes and acquisition sensors.
 Furthermore, this dataset is much bigger than any existing single-source dataset.
 As a result, COLA-DG, unlike single-source domain generalization, can be divided into two components: an increase in the size of the training set and an increase in the diversity of the training set.
 An illustration of this method can be found in \autoref{fig:COLA_DG}

 We are interested in understanding the effect of both of these components separately.
 Furthermore, we want to understand how diversity improves generalization performance.
-More specifically, the manner through which the various domain shifts are introduced inside the training set is helpful.
+More specifically, how the various domain shifts are introduced inside the training set is helpful.
 For this, this section will be divided into three parts: a preliminary study proving the usefulness of multi-source training, a study of COLA-DG for several state-of-the-art models, and an ablation study to understand how multi-source training works.